+Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds

-Hurricane Dorian Heads Toward Florida Coast, Expected To Bring 125-MPH Winds
+Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds

 Hurricane Dorian is predicted to hit Florida and the northern Bahamas this weekend as a dangerous Category 3 storm, bringing intense rains and sustained winds of 125 mph, the National Hurricane Center says.

-With favorable conditions and very warm waters ahead, Dorian is expected to hit a fearsome growth spurt in the next 48 hours.
+With favorable conditions and very warm waters ahead, Dorian is expected to have a fearsome growth spurt in the next 48 hours.
 As the NHC says, "all of the intensity models forecast Dorian to begin strengthening again soon, and rapid intensification could occur."

-Florida Gov. Ron DeSantis has declared a state of emergency for 26 counties in the path of the hurricane, citing forecasters' dire predictions of high winds and the chance for a damaging storm surge and flooding.
+Florida Gov. Ron DeSantis has declared a state of emergency for 26 counties in the current path of the hurricane, citing forecasters' dire predictions of high winds and the chance for a damaging storm surge and flooding.

-Dorian is currently expected to make landfall as a major hurricane early Monday.
+As of Thursday morning, Dorian was expected to make landfall as a major hurricane early Monday.
 But its strong winds will arrive hours earlier — and many parts of Florida could feel the storm's effects, says NHC Director Ken Graham.

 "Please don't think this is just coastal," Graham says in a video update Thursday morning.
 "This is over the whole state."

-Under the current forecast, Dorian is expected to maintain its hurricane status as it moves inland — a process Graham said would be slow and dangerous and could produce "high impacts" through persistent wind and rain.
+Dorian also is expected to maintain its hurricane status as it moves inland — a process Graham said would be slow and dangerous and could produce "high impacts" through persistent wind and rain.

 Pointing to an "M" on the forecast map that denotes Dorian's approach as a major hurricane and then to an "H" near the center of Florida, Graham added, "The distance here is about 24 hours."

-Dorian has left the Caribbean Sea and is now over the open Atlantic Ocean. currently has 85 mph winds and is moving northwest at 13 mph, the National Hurricane Center says in its 5 a.m.
+Dorian has left the Caribbean Sea and is now over the open Atlantic Ocean.
+It has 85 mph winds and is moving northwest at 13 mph, the National Hurricane Center says in its 5 a.m.
 ET update.
 At the time, Dorian was about 150 miles north-northwest of San Juan.

 Dorian drenched parts of Puerto Rico, St. Thomas and other islands on Wednesday.
 The storm became a hurricane as it approached those land masses, with sustained winds of 75-80 mph.
 Despite raising alarms in a string of Caribbean islands, Dorian has not been reported to have caused extensive damage — a relief in areas still working to recover from the ravages of Hurricane Maria and Hurricane Irma in 2017.